 - ^The propellant charge was in one bag with a 1.75 oz (50 gm) black powder igniter.

-- ^As built the "Specials" carried about 150 rounds per gun.
-After the rebuilds following the investigation into the capsizing of the torpedo boat Tomozuru and weather-related damage to other ships in 1935, stowage was reduced to 120 rounds per gun.
+- ^As built the "Specials" outfits were 150 rounds per gun peacetime and 180 rounds wartime.
+After the rebuilds following the investigation into the capsizing of the torpedo boat Tomozuru and weather-related damage to other ships in 1935, stowage was reduced to 120 rounds per gun peacetime and 150 wartime.
+Outfits of later ships is not available at this time.

 |5 degrees||7,910 yards (7,235 m)|